 FSD remediates sites contaminated by toxic pollutants inherited from the past, particularly obsolete pesticides, waste from former uranium mining sites and heavy metals.

-In some countries, the soils pollution has a strong impact on health for the affected populations and on the ecosystems.
-Toxic pesticides and heavy metals seep into groundwater and in the food chain, contaminating plants, micro-organisms, animals and humans.
+In some countries, the pollution in the soil has a strong impact on the health of the populations affected and on ecosystems.
+Toxic pesticides and heavy metals seep into groundwater and the food chain, contaminating plants, micro-organisms, animals and humans.

-In 2021, our teams have planted 3’500 trees to limit erosion of soils around the national obsolete pesticides deposit center in Vakhsh, in Tajikistan.
+In 2021, our teams planted 3’500 trees to limit soil erosion around the obsolete national pesticide-deposit centre in Vakhsh, in Tajikistan.

 Where is FSD currently working in Ukraine?
 What does a landmine look like?
 Answers to your questions, once a month.

 - News from the field

 - Demining videos